GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 layout: "layouts/doc-post.njk"
 title: "Design the user interface"
 date: 2018-03-16
-updated: 2022-03-25
+updated: 2022-04-25
 description: UI and design guidelines for Chrome Extensions.
 ---

 <!-- TODO: Extension sample links need to be updated, once the samples are approved -->
-The extension user interface should be purposeful and minimal.
-Just like extensions themselves, the UI should customize or enhance the browsing experience without distracting from it.
+Like Chrome's user interface (UI), an extension UIs should be purposeful and minimal.
+Extensions should allow users to customize or enhance the end user's browsing experience without distracting from it.

 This guide explores required and optional user interface features.
 Use it to understand how and when to implement different UI elements within an extension.

 ## The extension action {: #action }

-The [action][api-action] API controls the extension's action (toolbar icon).
+The [`action` API][api-action] controls the extension's action (toolbar icon).
 It can either open a [popup][section-popup] or trigger some functionality when it's [clicked][section-onclick].

-By default, after installation, extensions appear under the extensions menu (the puzzle piece).
+Users can trigger an extension's action by expanding the extension menu and selecting the desired extension.

-Users can then 'pin' it to the toolbar.
-After that, users can find your extension action icon to the right of the URL bar.
+In order to make it easier to access an extension, the user may choose to pin the extension's action to the toolbar.
+Once pinned, the extension's action will appear to the left of the extension menu.
+Users can rearrange their pinned extensions by dragging and dropping their action icons in the desired order.

 {% Columns %}